 The answer is by keeping alive the community that supports WordPress.

 Keeping alive a community means contributing and volunteering.
 We are donating our time and energy in order for the benefit of other people in the community.
-However, at the same time we do benefit ourselves, by sharing knowledge, opinions, building strong bonds within the community with people that share the same interests, networking, having the opportunity of attending conferences in order to expand all the above and evolve not only as specialists in a work field but also as personalities.
+However, at the same time, we do benefit ourselves, by sharing knowledge, opinions.
+We build strong bonds within the community with people that share the same interests.
+There’s networking.
+We have the opportunity of attending conferences in order to expand all the above.
+We evolve not only as specialists in the work field but also as personalities.

 Everyone in a WordPress community is a volunteer.
-Either you are an attendee of an event or you are organising meetups, either you are a speaker or a WordCamp organiser, either you are answering issues in a forum or submitting a new plugin, either you are helping in translation of WordPress or offering your services as volunteer in an event, either you deal with accessibility issues or contributing to the WordPress core, either you are attempting to grow this community bigger or you occupy yourself of marketing and content, either you are a photographer, a videographer, a designer, or you are teaching people how to use WordPress.
+You are an attendee of an event or you are organizing meetups.
+You can be a speaker or a WordCamp organizer.
+Either you are answering issues in a forum or submitting a new plugin.
+In case you are helping in the translation of WordPress or offering your services as a volunteer in an event.
+It is possible you deal with accessibility issues or contributing to the WordPress core.
+You are among the people attempting to grow this community bigger or you occupy yourself of marketing and content.
+Either you are a photographer, a videographer, a designer, or you are teaching people how to use WordPress.

 Everyone is needed.
 Everyone is welcomed.

 Come and find your place in the WordPress community!